rcalandrelli/HiCtool/tutorial/data-preprocessing.md

 - Hinfl

 The **Arima Kit** uses a cocktail of restriction enzymes which includes MboI and Hinfl.
-If your experiment was performed using a different restriction enzyme(s), please contact Riccardo Calandrelli at <rcalandrelli@eng.ucsd.edu>.
+If your experiment was performed using a different species or restriction enzyme(s), please contact Riccardo Calandrelli at <rcalandrelli@eng.ucsd.edu>.

 If you do not have the Bowtie2 genome index, please run the following in order to generate it:
 ```unix